amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

     value: ":"
 ```

 Notice that the type of the component is `secretstore.local.file` and the file-name of the secrets file in the metadata.
-Important to notice here, is that the path to the secrets file can be specified as an absolute path or a relative path.
-When using a relative path, this must be specified relative to the folder from which you will start the application.
+You can specify the path to the secrets file as an absolute path or a relative path.
+When using a relative path, you must specify it relative to the folder from where you will start the application.
 In this example, the `components` folder is a sub-folder of the folder that contains a .NET application.
 When starting the application with Dapr in stand-alone mode, you do this from the application folder and specify the components path on the command-line:

 ```bash
 dapr run --app-id basket-api --components-path ./components dotnet run